lonekorean/super-feed/README.md

 - GitHub
 - Instagram

-The Flickr `FeedModule` requires your Flickr ID, which you can get here: http://idgettr.com/
+The Flickr `FeedModule` requires your Flickr ID.
+You can get this here: http://idgettr.com/.

-The Instagram `FeedModule` requires a private token, which you can obtain with help from this page: http://www.blueprintinteractive.com/blog/how-instagram-api-fancybox-simplified
+The Instagram `FeedModule` requires a private token.
+Go to the Instagram developer site: http://instagram.com/developer/.
+Register your app, then go to the API console: http://instagram.com/developer/api-console/.
+Change the Authentication dropdown to OAuth 2, allow access, then fire off any request in the console (doesn't matter if it fails).
+The private token will be displayed in the Request panel.

+The Twitter `FeedModule` requires all kinds of stuff.
+Go to the Twitter dev site: https://dev.twitter.com/.
+Sign into your account, create a new app.
+At the bottom of the details page for your new app, you should see a button to quickly generate an access token for yourself.
+Do that.
+Now the details page should provide everything you need: consumer key, consumer secret, access token, access token secret.

 ###Example

-You can see SuperFeed in action on my website: http://codersblock.com/
+You can see SuperFeed in action on my website: http://codersblock.com/.